Julie Penrose Award

 Margaret (Margot) Carolyn Ladwig Lane was born in St. Louis, Missouri on January 12, 1939.
 In 1952, her family moved to Colorado Springs, where her father Frank Ladwig started a foundry.

 She met her future husband John E. Lane (1936-2005) in junior high school and at First Presbyterian Church.
-The couple married as John began his service in the United States Army, had three sons, David, Bruce and Philip, and in 1971, took over John's family business at Lane Sales Inc., the local Pepsi-Cola Bottler.
+The couple married as John began his service in the United States Army, had three sons, David, Bruce, and Philip, and in 1971, took over John’s family business at Lane Sales Inc., the local Pepsi-Cola Bottler.
 They expanded the business into Arizona and New Mexico.
-In 1982, Margot earned a bachelor’s degree in history from the University of Colorado in Colorado Springs.
+In 1982, Margot earned a bachelor’s degree in history from the University of Colorado Colorado Springs.

 A couple of faith and vision, Margot and John believed the community is better when individuals come together to support and advance common goals, and shared great conviction for the spirit and potential of Colorado Springs.
-With these guiding values, their business success enabled them to fund philanthropic endeavors in education, culture, health and faith.
+With these guiding values, their business success enabled them to fund philanthropic endeavors in education, culture, health, and faith.
 Margot was a driving force in the couple’s civic engagement and unwavering dedication to the betterment of Colorado Springs.
 Though John passed in 2005, Margot carried on her personal commitment to philanthropy and community engagement.
 She later married former Colorado Springs High School classmate John Francis.

 Margot was an energetic and committed booster for the community.
-She served as president of the Junior League in the late 1970s and served on the boards of many community organizations including Colorado Springs Fine Arts Center, Cheyenne Mountain Zoo, First Presbyterian Church and Young Life.
+She served as president of the Junior League in the late 1970s and served on the boards of many community organizations including Colorado Springs Fine Arts Center, Cheyenne Mountain Zoo, First Presbyterian Church, and Young Life.
 She won a Partners in Philanthropy award in 2012 and earned an Unstoppable Woman award in 2013.

 Lively and delightful, Margot is remembered as the life of the party.
 She enjoyed traveling the world and meeting new people.
-A devoted Christian with incredible grace, generosity and compassion for others, Margot passed on June 12, 2017.
+A devoted Christian with incredible grace, generosity, and compassion for others, Margot passed on June 12, 2017.
 Her legacy continues through the John and Margot Lane Foundation.